AlfieDarko/CV/README.md

 <br><br>
 As a result, we have kept a great and interesting clients by not being rigid in as to what we can deliver to clients.
 Being flexible whilst growing is so important.
 #### Problem Solving
 I take pride in solving technical challenges.
-I appraoch them relentlessly.<br><br>
+I approach them relentlessly.<br><br>
 For our facebook project, we wanted to implement a live chat feature but had troubles coming up with a viable way to do so via ruby on rails as many of the online resources regarding this was outdated. <br><br>
 Through experimentation, I was able to come up with a viable solution & working demo using ActionCable, TurboLinks and Redis and implement a near faithful copy complete with online/offline status.
 We now had a great product demo to demonstrate to our cohort and we were the only group to have managed to build the messenger feature as a result.

 #### Helpful Team Member

 At Makers, I enjoyed being someone in my cohort that people could reach out as often as they needed for coding assistance and feedback.
-I strongly believe you dont know something until you can teach it.<br><br>
+I strongly believe you don't know something until you can teach it.<br><br>
 This lead me to enter the Makers Academy Mentorship programme and taking on 2 Makers students.
 I also supplemented my mentorship to them by writing medium articles on my previous experiences during group work.<br><br>
-My mentees were able to avoid the pitfalls of groupwork that we faced previously and this positively impacted their work.
-Sharing knowledge and experience is so important, even if it's about something that did'nt go so well.
+My mentees were able to avoid the pitfalls of group-work that we faced previously and this positively impacted their work.
+Sharing knowledge and experience is so important, even if it's about something that didn't go so well.
 Reflection and feedback is how we level up and grow as a team rather than individuals and sharing is paramount to this.

 ## Current Interests